The Matrix Area Rock Climbing

 Locate the Prow/Matrix Areas access trail behind the Highball Boulder.
 Take the trail up steep hill until it levels off along the ridge line.
 Continue along mostly level ground passing through the bottom of the Prow Area.
 A hundred feet before you reach the Upper Matrix look to the right, downhill for a the tops of a jumbled mess of boulders this is the Matrix Area.
 You will access the area from the top of the boulders with all problems starting from the flat ground at their base.

-Climbing Season For the Mount Gretna area.
+Climbing Season For the Governor Dick Park (aka Mount Gretna) area.

 Weather station 1.2 miles from here